-“We want to make it clear that there is more to Irish food than beer.” he adds.
-Which is exactly what they did.
-Galway Bay continuously updates their menus, and you may have heard of their stint on Diners, Drive-Ins, and Dives.
+"We want to make it clear that there is more to Irish food than beer," he adds, which is precisely what they did.
+Galway Bay continuously updates its menus, and you may have heard of its stint on Diners, Drive-Ins, and Dives.

-Another vital characteristic and constant motif in the history of the Irish pubs in Annapolis are the interiors and architecture.
-Lynch claims that Galways Bay’s owners, “lucked into certain things and had to work around others” when they acquired the building.
-You’ll notice there are no TVs in the pub, which was intentional.
-“When you go to a pub in Ireland you’re there to have conversation.
+Another important characteristic and constant motif in the history of the Irish pubs in Annapolis are the interiors and architecture.
+Lynch claims Galway Bay's owners "lucked into certain things and had to work around others" when they acquired the building.
+You'll notice there are no TVs in the pub, which was intentional.
+"When you go to a pub in Ireland, you're there to have a conversation.
 We wanted to encourage that here as well.
-If you want to watch a game then you will go to a sports pub.” he explains.
+If you want to watch a game, you will go to a sports pub." he explains.
 Castlebay offers the sports pub experience with its open floor plan and mahogany tables.

-Both Galway Bay and Castlebay are run by Irishmen, which definitely make their establishments feel more authentic.
-It wasn’t long after the two downtown staples opened that Galway and Clark opened Killarney House in Davidsonville, and Brian Boru in Severna Park.
+Galway Bay and Castlebay are run by Irishmen, which makes their establishments feel more authentic.
 In 2010 Irish Traditions moved from the Eastern Shore to join Castlebay on Main Street.
-Fado soon followed on West Street.
+It wasn't long after the two downtown staples opened that Galway and Clark opened Killarney House in Davidsonville and Brian Boru in Severna Park.

-Opening the pubs didn’t cause the Irish to flock to Annapolis, but rather provided an authentic sense of home to those already here.
-The familiar smells, sounds, and traditions lent into the preexisting community, who clearly know a thing or two about hospitality (and pubs, for that matter).
+Opening the pubs didn't cause the Irish to flock to Annapolis but provided an authentic sense of home to those already here.
+The familiar smells, sounds, and traditions of the homeland lent to the preexisting community, who clearly knows a thing or two about hospitality (and pubs, for that matter).